hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

     ![Azure DevOps Services Screenshot: Required permissions when creating a new application in your Azure DevOps Services Profile](./images/azure-devops-services-application-permissions.png)

-    ~> **Important:** These authorized scopes cannot be updated after the application is created.
-If you add additional scopes, your application may not work.
+    ~> **Important:** Do not add any additional scopes beyond "Code (read)" and "Code (status)," as this can prevent Terraform Cloud from connecting.
+Note that these authorized scopes cannot be updated after the application is created; to fix incorrect scopes you must delete and re-create the application.

 4. After creating the application, the next page displays its details.
 Leave this page open in a browser tab.
 In the next step, you will copy and paste the unique **App ID** and **Client Secret** from this page, and in a later step you will update the application's callback URL.